whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-14-Five-Four-Club-Subscription-June-2016-Review-Coupon.md

 **Axle Tee Shirt** in White

 Another cool and light shirt that's great for summer!
-It's kind of hard to see, but there's actually a band in the middle section of this shirt that gives a different dimension and adds a bit of style to this classic white shirt.
+It's kind of hard to see from the pic above (you can see better in the picture below), but there's actually a band in the middle section of this shirt that gives a different dimension and adds a bit of style to this classic white shirt.

 <br>